BenedictAngelo/BenedictAngelo/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for Cybersecurity, and I am now eager to commit and build my career into this field, now specifically aiming to join a Security Operations Center (SOC) as an Analyst or as a Penetration Tester.
+My journey in Post Graduation has led me to develop a passion for Network and DevOps, and I am now eager to commit and build my career into this field, now specifically aiming to join a Electronics Engineering, IT, Cloud, Cybersec, DevOps, Full Stack, Systems or Infrastructure engineering roles

 ---
 ## Skills